Marker-Inc-Korea/AutoRAG/docs/source/tutorial.md

 ### 1. Run as a CLI

-You can use a found optimal RAG pipeline right away with extracted yaml file.
+You can use a found optimal RAG pipeline right away with an extracted YAML file.

 ```python
 from autorag.deploy import Runner